mewmew/guldkorn/README.md

 ## Examples

-This example helped narrow down `250` forks across `2554` branches to `65` forks across `149` branches with divergent commits, a subset of which are presented below.
+This example helped narrow down `250` forks across `2554` branches to `65` forks across `149` branches with divergent commits or commits ahead of origin, a subset of which are presented below.

 ```bash
 $ guldkorn -owner diasurgical -repo devilutionX -token ACCESS_TOKEN